John Frederick Brill

-John Frederick Brill (died 1 July 1942) was an English soldier and painter who created the Bardia Mural.
+John Frederick Brill (22 September 1919 – 1 July 1942) was an English soldier and painter who created the Bardia Mural.
 On 1 July 1942, the Axis launched an attack with the target being the capture of Alexandria, which was to become known as the First Battle of El Alamein.
 The Allied forces fought hard and the line held until the evening of that day.
 On that same day Brill, who was a Private in the British Army, 5th Battalion of the East Yorkshire Regiment, died at the age of just 22.
 On 21 April 1942, some 9 weeks earlier, he signed the Bardia Mural, which he is said to have created, depicting his memories of home.
 Some say it depicts the memories of the world he would die to protect.
 He was buried at the El Alamein War Cemetery.

 Early years and education

 According to his mother, Brill developed a passion for art at a young age, she said "As a tiny boy, John was always drawing".
 After school he studied art at the Regent Street Polytechnic.
 Having studied at the Royal Academy, he went on to pass the entrance exam to study a 3-year diploma course at the Royal College of Art, when the war broke out.
 In her letter his mother wrote "His creed was that in order to become a great artist, he must suffer.
 Consequently he joined the Infantry, believing that to be the roughest and hardest of the services."